efposadac/nAPMO/README.rst

 Notes
 ======

 This version contains a complete and functional molecular multicenter integrator.
 At this moment it can be calculated overlap integrals over GTOs and STOs.
-As well the calculation of :math:`\int \rho(\bf r)`.
+As well the calculation of :math:`\int \rho({\bf r})`.
 Some examples are provided in the folder examples_.

 Any suggestion and help is more than welcome and appreciated.